Quafadas/live-server-scala-cli-js/readme.md

     --project-dir <string>
         The fully qualified location of your project - e.g. c:/temp/helloScalaJS --out-dir <string>
-        Where the compiled JS will be compiled to - e.g. c:/temp/helloScalaJS/.out --styles-dir <string>
+        Where the compiled JS will be compiled to - e.g. c:/temp/helloScalaJS/.out.
+If no file is given, a temporary directory is created.
-        A fully qualified path to your styles directory with LESS files in - e.g. c:/temp/helloScalaJS/styles --port <integer>
+    --port <integer>
         The port you want to run the server on - e.g. 3000 --proxy-target-port <integer>